-See below for further information about Azure AD Connect version 220.127.116.11.
-And, if you watch the recording of our recent webinar (available free on demand here), you can hear Rob talking about it from about 27 minutes in.
+See below for further information about Azure AD Connect version 18.104.22.168.
+And, if you watch the recording of the webinar, you can hear Rob talking about it from about 27 minutes in.

-Rob also talks about some interesting features that are either in private preview, or due to be released soon.
-(Specifically he mentions that the release notes would include a call out for private preview of the new configuration file features.
+Rob also talks about some interesting features that are either in private preview or due to be released soon.
+(Specifically, he mentions that the release notes would include a call-out for a private preview of the new configuration file features.
 My understanding is that although this did not make it into the notes for this release, it is still very much on the cards.)

 Extension of the use of the MS-DSConsistencyGUID to groups as well as users